spbelect/elect_hotline/DEPLOY.md

 `kubectl create configmap ufo-config --from-env-file env-kube -o yaml --dry-run='client' | kubectl apply -f -`

-You can edit `env-kube` file and then reapply configmap with the above command.
+If you need to adjust env vars later, you can edit `env-kube` file and then reapply configmap with the above command.
 Remember to restart deployment pods with `kubectl rollout restart deployment/ufo-deployment` to apply new configmap.

 ### Apply manifests